In-Person Planning Strategies

 In-Person Instruction with Key Carmen Functions

-For an in-person class, instructors use Carmen as a hub for the syllabus, class announcements, course materials, and grades, while most or all direct instruction takes place in the classroom through a huge range of teaching methods.
-The robust Carmen course will be valuable for a number of emergency contingencies.
+For an in-person class, instructors use Carmen as a hub for the syllabus, class announcements, course materials, and grades, and this robust Carmen course will be valuable for a number of emergency contingencies.

 In-Person Planning Considerations